koriym/Koriym.Baracoa/README.md

 ## A JavaScript server side rendering interface

-**Bracoa** provids a simple interface for JavaScript server side rendering with PHP.
+**Bracoa** provides a simple interface for JavaScript server side rendering in PHP.

 ## Prerequisites